PM Modi should take cue from Rahul Gandhi and visit Manipur: Cong | Politics

 ''During Gandhi's visit, we saw the acting of Manipur CM.
 In the BJP, there are wonderful actors.
 Biren Singh fixed an appointment thrice with the governor and then got his own people from his constituency to demand that he should not resign,'' Kumar said.

-''The chief minister also claimed that outside forces have interfered in Manipur and if that is the case why National Security Advisor Ajit Doval is not going there,'' Kumar asked.
+''The chief minister also claimed that outside forces have interfered in Manipur and if that is the case why National Security Advisor Ajit Doval is not going there,'' he asked.

 Gandhi had paid a two-day visit to Manipur last week and appealed for peace, saying ''violence is no solution''.